xpmatteo/tddforandroid/manuscript/01-unit-converter.md

  1. The acceptance tests still don't pass
  2. We can run the application, but it does not convert anything yet.

-This is the *magic ingredient* that is missed by many.
-We use the `MainActivity` as our "main" function.
+We need a place to instantiate the UnitDoctor and its AndroidUnitDoctorView.
+This will be our "main function".
+Our "main function" is the first place where the Android O.S. gives control to our own code.
+In practice this is the `onCreate()` of `MainActivity`.

 Q> *What do you mean by "main function"?
 Aren't we in Android?
 There is no "main" function here!*  \\
 Q> Simple Java applications start with a *main* method.
 The main method is where we build our objects, we combine them together forming a graph of communicating objects, and then we set them running by calling something like `run()` or `execute()`.
+Q>
-Alas, when we work with complex framework, such as Java Enterprise Edition or Android, we have no control of the real "main" method.
-Oftentimes, the framework builds our objects for us, robbing us of the chance to customize them with the collaborators that we want.
-This is expecially severe in Android, where the Android framework creates all of the important Android objects such as activities and services.
+Q> Alas, when we work with complex frameworks, such as Java Enterprise Edition or Android, we have no control over the real "main" method.
+The framework builds our objects for us, robbing us of the chance to customize them with the collaborators that we want.
+This is expecially severe in Android, where the O.S. creates all the important Android objects such as activities and services.

 Q> *What's a TDDer to do then?*  \\
 Q> Not to worry: we are still in control.
 Just treat the activity's `onCreate()` method as if it was our main.
 It *is* our main.
 The trick is to use the activity just for building objects, linking them together appropriately, and letting them run.
 We keep the logic *out* of the activity, and implement all of the interesting stuff in our own objects, that are created by the activity.